Newcastle Jets and Melbourne City play their second game of the weekend when they square off on Monday night in the A-League.

 Bookmaker bet365 stream all A-League games live online throughout the season* including during the finals series.

-The season will be played again over 27 rounds in the regular season before four weeks of finals, culminating with the 2019 A-League Grand Final in May.
+The regular season is over 27 rounds in the regular season before four weeks of finals, culminating with the A-League Grand Final.

 To find out how to watch live streams, read our guide on how to watch A-League soccer live online.